PanicStation.org

 Important note

-This is general information, not a diagnosis or a guarantee of safety.
-If you think there is immediate danger, leave the area and call emergency services.
+This is general information, not legal, engineering, insurance, financial, medical, therapeutic, or other professional advice.
+If you think there is immediate danger, move to a safe location and call 911.

 Additional Resources